Afghanistan War Cost, Timeline and Economic Impact

 FY 2013 - $53.3 billion: U.S. forces shifted to a training and support role.
 The Taliban reignited peace negotiations with the United States, causing Karzai to suspend his U.S. negotiations.

-FY 2016 - $30.8 billion: The DoD requested funds for training efforts in Afghanistan as well as training and equipment for Syrian opposition forces.
+FY 2016 - $30.8 billion: The Department of Defense requested funds for training efforts in Afghanistan as well as training and equipment for Syrian opposition forces.
 It also included support for NATO and responses to terrorist threats.
-(Source: DoD 2016 OCO Amendment)

-FY 2017 - $5.7 billion: The DoD requested $58.8 billion for Operation Freedom Sentinel in Afghanistan, Operation Inherent Resolve in Iraq and the Levant, increased European support and counterterrorism.
-(Source: DoD 2017 OCO Amendment.)
+FY 2017 - $5.7 billion: The DoD requested $58.8 billion for Operation Freedom Sentinel in Afghanistan, Operation Inherent Resolve in Iraq and the Levant, and increased European support and counterterrorism.

 In June 2017, President Donald Trump authorized sending 3,000 to 5,000 more troops into Afghanistan to strengthen training efforts there.
 On January 11, 2018, the Pentagon announced it will send in drones and 1,000 new combat advisers in advance of the spring fighting season.
 The administration's focus is on attacking terrorists and not nation-building.

 Trump promised to pressure Pakistan to crack down on terrorist cells along its border with Afghanistan.
 He called on the Afghan government to rein in corruption.
-But his ability to do so is uncertain.
-He has not yet placed an ambassador in Kabul.
-He closed the office of the special representative for Afghanistan and Pakistan.
+In September 2017, Congress confirmed his appointment of John Bass as the U.S. Ambassador to Afghanistan.
+He has experience in that region as U.S. Ambassador to Turkey.

 Afghan troops are fighting a resurgence of the Taliban and the Islamic State group.
-There are 9,800 Americans there as part of of 13,000 troop international force.
-(Sources: "Trump Gives Mattis Authority to Send More Troops to Afghanistan," The New York Times, June 13, 2017.
-"Trump Weighs the Rhetoric and Reality in Afghanistan Troop Decision," CNN, May 10, 2017.)
+There are 9,800 Americans there as part of the 13,000-troop international force.

 Afghanistan War Costs Summary Table (in billions)